diffblue/cbmc/doc/architectural/compilation-and-development.md

 To build it locally, run `scripts/run_doxygen.sh`.
 HTML output will be created in `doc/html/`.
 The index page is `doc/html/index.html`.
 This script will filter out expected warning messages from doxygen, so that new problems are more obvious.
+It is important to use the correct version of doxygen, as specified in `run_doxygen.sh`, so that there are no unexpected changes to the list of expected warnings.
 In the event that any change fixes an old warning, then the corresponding line(s) should be deleted from `scripts/expected_doxygen_warnings.txt`.
 We want to avoid adding any more warnings to this list of expected warnings, but that can be done to work around